 OTHER SIGNIFICANT EVENTS

-2020 Legislative Session.
-This was the first legislative session that abruptly ended in March 2020 due to Governor Ige declaring a state of emergency in the State of Hawaii in response to the public health threat posed by COVID-19.
-All of the Commission’s bills stalled.
+2021 Legislative Session.
+This was the first legislative session that was conducted remotely due to Governor Ige declaring a state of emergency in the State of Hawaii in response to the public health threat posed by COVID-19.

 Teleworking.
 Commission staff commenced teleworking when Governor Ige issued emergency orders as a result of the pandemic.
 Laptops were acquired, VPN access and Zoom licenses were secured, phones were rerouted, messages and signage were posted, and purchases of hand sanitizer, acrylic sneeze guards, gloves, thermometer, and disposable masks were made.
 Because it is an election year and because staff is deemed essential, access to the office was permitted to staff members as needed.
 This became important as mail had to be opened, complaints received, documents filed, fines processed, and deposits made into the bank.

-COVID-19 has presented us with many unprecedented challenges in operations and fiscal spending.
-The Commission is fully committed to maintaining the integrity and transparency of the 2020 election and has informed the candidates, committees, and the public that staff is working continuously and remotely to service the committees.
+COVID-19 has presented us (and continues to present us) with many unprecedented challenges in operations and fiscal spending.
+The Commission is fully committed to maintaining the integrity and transparency of elections and has informed the candidates, committees, and the public that staff is working continuously and remotely to service the committees.
 As the State of Hawaii loosens its restrictions of the emergency order, the Commission will follow guidance from the State Department of Health as well as the Centers for Disease Control (“CDC”).
-As such, wearing face coverings or masks, hand-washing, and social distancing will remain cornerstones as to how the Commission conducts operations in fiscal year 2021.
+As such, wearing face coverings or masks, hand-washing, and social distancing will remain cornerstones as to how the Commission conducts operations in fiscal year 2022.

-We hope there will be a day in the near future where we can resume face-to-face public meetings, have all staff members present in the office, and welcome members from the public with an open door.
+We believe that there will be a day in the future where we can resume in-person meetings with the public present, have all staff members present in the office for an entire work week, and welcome members from the public with an open door.
 But, until that day, we continue to explore new and innovative ways to ensure transparency and accountability as well as maintain a healthy environment for all involved in the campaign finance network.